dotnet/runtime/docs/design/tools/illink/feature-switch-attributes.md

   The analyzer would need to hard-code the fact that `RuntimeFeature.IsDynamicCodeSupported` corresponds to `RequiresDynamicCodeAttribute`, unless we model this relationship via attributes that represent feature switches.

-  This would be sufficient for ILLink/ILCompiler to treat `IsSupported` as a constant based on the feature switch name, assuming it has existing knowledge of the fact that `RuntimeFeature.IsDynamicCodeSupported` is contrelled by the feature switch named `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"`, either from a substitution XML or from a separate attribute that encodes this.
+  This would be sufficient for ILLink/ILCompiler to treat `IsSupported` as a constant based on the feature switch name, assuming it has existing knowledge of the fact that `RuntimeFeature.IsDynamicCodeSupported` is controlled by the feature switch named `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"`, either from a substitution XML or from a separate attribute that encodes this.

 ### Danger of incorrect usage